Rights of Employees

 Employment Law Negotiations

-When clients first contact an employment lawyer, they may be thinking about filing a lawsuit and eventually going to trial.
+When clients first contact a New Jersey employment lawyer, they may be thinking about filing a lawsuit and eventually going to trial.
 However, most employment law cases settle before a lawsuit even is filed.
 In fact, even when lawsuits are filed, well over 95% of cases are resolved before trial.
-As a result, employment law negotiations can be extremely important.Advantages of Negotiating
+As a result, employment law negotiations are extremely important.Advantages of Negotiating

 In most case, it makes sense to attempt to resolve your case before you file a lawsuit.
 This potentially could save everyone the time, cost, and aggravation of a lawsuit.
 It also could make it easier to settle your case, since your employer might be more willing to compromise to avoid having a public lawsuit filed against it.
 As a result, for most of our clients we recommend writing a settlement “demand” letter to try to negotiate your employment law claims before we file a lawsuit on your behalf.

 Even if pre-litigation negotiations are unsuccessful, sending a demand letter can help you learn more about the company’s response and potential defenses to your claims.
 In some instances, this can help you refocus your allegations.
 In other situations, it could help you decide whether to file a lawsuit at all.Negotiations During Litigation

 Of course, early negotiation efforts are not always successful.
-When that is true, litigation is often the next step.
+When that is true, a New Jersey employment lawyer may have to institute litigation on your behalf.

 Sometimes merely filing a lawsuit can enhance your settlement position, especially if your employer thought your threat to do so was a bluff.
 Other times it may be necessary to engage in discovery to try to prove your case before your employer will offer a fair and reasonable settlement.
-Either way, the employment law negotiations process can continue after a lawsuit has been filed, up to the trial and even on appeal.Settlement Conferences and Mediation
+Either way, the negotiation process continues after a lawsuit has been filed, up to the trial and even on appeal.Settlement Conferences and Mediation